openstate/program-tracker/README.md

 Programs 2012:

-1. `./manage.py import_json`
+1. `./manage.py import_json 2012 9 14`

 Lipschits Data:

 1. Extract the zip into the main folder, now you have a folder named 'LipschitsBooksinXML'
+2. Rename the 2010 xml file so it matches the others (VP_2010.party-topicnr-content.xml)
-2. Note the year you want to import, it is in the filename of the xml files in the LipschitsBooksinXML folder
+3. Note the year you want to import, it is in the filename of the xml files in the LipschitsBooksinXML folder
-3. Go to url: /import/add/[year]/  (beware: this can take several minutes per year!)
+4.  `./manage.py import_lipschits 1986`  (beware: this can take several minutes per year!)

+Bitman Data (not necessary):

+1. get the bitmandata.json file from dropbox
+2. `./manage.py loaddata /bitmandata.json`
+3. Go to the website to get json dumps from programs

 topics
 ======